Case Study: QALYs

 Add QALYs

-A: Add A DALY Outcome
+A: Add A QALY Outcome

 1. In Amua, go to Model → Properties → Analysis tab.